-The Bachelor of Science in Elementary Education prepares you as a middle school or high school teacher.
+The Bachelor of Science in Secondary Education prepares you as a middle school or high school teacher.
 The School of Education models leadership in the core areas of academic reflection, collaborative learning, and social justice.
 We are committed to creating and educating strong systemic leaders who will be student advocates as well as reflective practitioners.

 The School of Education curriculum includes:

 Learn more about Drake’s secondary education degree and how to become a middle school or high school teacher!

 Core courses create a foundation for the field of education.